 The term "estate" refers only to the estate of a deceased person and does not include a trust maintained for minors, for a person adjudicated incompetent, or for any person who is suffering from a legal disability.

-Pass-through withholding requirement: Beginning January 1, 2013, some Utah estates and trusts are treated as pass-through entities and are required to withhold Utah income tax on distributions to beneficiaries.
+Pass-through withholding requirement: Some Utah estates and trusts are treated as pass-through entities and are required to withhold Utah income tax on distributions to beneficiaries.
 For more information, see Pub 68, Pass-through Entity Withholding.